MikePacey/Lancaster-HEC/docs/software/stata.rst

   module avail stata

 Once the chosen module is added, Stata can then be invoked within a job script with the stata-mp command.
+See `envmods` for more details on environment modules.

 A simple serial batch job script for Stata
 ------------------------------------------